wgm/cerb-book/en/03-quickstart_admin/02-backups.markdown

 ### Keeping off-site backups ###

-It's crucial to assume that [anything that *can* go wrong *will* go wrong](http://en.wikipedia.org/wiki/Murphy%27s_law) (at some point).
+It's crucial to assume that [anything that can go wrong will go wrong](http://en.wikipedia.org/wiki/Murphy%27s_law) (at some point).
 You can't trust your local RAID, your server, or your datacenter, to store the only copy of data that your business is doomed without.

 At the simplest, off-site backups may involve downloading a copy of your backups to your office and burning an extra copy to DVD.
 Keep in mind, it does you no good to have 250GB of backups on your office network with a 256Kbps upstream to your datacenter.
-However, there's something to be said for the secure feeling of having tangible, offline copy of your critical data.
+If you could drive across the country to hand deliver the backups faster than you could upload them then you'll want to place your backups somewhere where you can retrieve them quickly.
+However, there's something to be said for the secure feeling of having tangible, offline copy of your critical data; and even WebGroup Media's 9 years old Cerb5 database could fit on a DVD and be re-uploaded from a residential Internet connection.

 If you have the resources, you may also choose to have a standby server in a different location than your production server.
 This would allow you to make server-to-server backups, which would require two hardware configurations, or two datacenters, to fail at the same time before you follow them into the blackness of failure.

-Our favorite choice, cloud and utility computing, also provides a great opportunity for off-site backups, since you can store massive amounts of data, highly-redundantly, for a few bucks a month; and you'll likely be able to move data to and from a cloud computing network MUCH faster than using your office DSL.
+Our favorite choice, cloud and utility computing, also provides a great opportunity for off-site backups, since you can store massive amounts of data, highly redundantly, for a few dollars per month; and you'll likely be able to move data to and from a cloud computing network MUCH faster than using your office DSL.

 #### Using Amazon EC2/S3 (recommended) ####